salemove/developer/_includes/operator_api.md

 # Operator public API.
-The operator public API consist of HTTP REST endpoints.
-This means it can be used through browser, command line, by another server, etc.
+The operator's public API comprises a set of HTTP REST endpoints that can be used from the browser, command line, a server application, or other devices.

 ## Headers
-To use the REST API, the request needs to include at least 2 headers: ```Authorization``` and ```Accept```
+In order to use the REST API, every request needs to include at least 2 headers: the  ```Authorization``` and the ```Accept```.

 ### Authorization
-To use the REST API, the request needs to include either the operator ```SessionId``` or ```ApiToken```.
-The preferred approach is using API token, which you can request from our support.
-The API token is given per operator and currently only operators with manager status have privileges to use them.
+Every request needs to include either the operator ```SessionId``` or ```ApiToken```.
+It is recommended to use the API token which you can request to our support team.
+The API token is assigned per operator and currently only operators with manager privileges have the token enabled.

 #### API token example
-To use an API token, request the API token from our support and attach it to the request headers.
-An example with curl:
+The following is an example of a curl request which inclues the API token:

     curl -i https://api.salemove.com/engagements --header "Authorization: ApiToken MY_SECRET_API_TOKEN"